Adding images to the Media Library

 - An appropriate crop if too much sky or water, for example.

 - http://mediabank.iamsterdam.com: Rights and photographer credit are listed with each photo.
-Username and password can be requested for access.
+Sign up for an account and you will be approved shortly after.

 - Public domain (=CC0) stock photography – NO CREDIT NEEDED: